 - 1. Switch ignition OFF.

 - 2. Press and hold button A.

 - 3. Switch ignition ON.

-- 4. Keep button depressed for 10 seconds.
+- Keep button depressed for 10 seconds.
+The display will now read '0' and the spanner icon will extinguish.

 Renault

 Oil level

 The lamp illustrated is an oil level low warning indicator and not a service interval indicator.
 When the engine oil is at the correct level, this lamp will automatically extinguish.